Bozar/bullet/README.md

-	move cursor into the paragraph you want to edit, or the blank lines below it, not the blank lines above it, in which case the previous paragraph will be edited.
+	move cursor into the paragraph you want to edit, or the blank lines below it, not the blank lines above it, in which case the previous paragraph will be edited instead.

-	In addition to substitute characters inside
-	a paragraph, "BuPara1NoTW" will also delete
-	some specific blank characters in the whole
+	"BuPara1NoTW" will also delete three kinds of blank characters in the whole text:

-	text: spaces between two CJK characters,
+	*	spaces between two CJK characters
-	spaces between CJK punctuation mark and
+	*	spaces between CJK punctuation mark and western character
-	western character, continous blank characters
+	*	continous blank characters (spaces and/or
-	(spaces and/or tabs) at the end of line.
-All three deletions can be turned off by setting global variables (see "Guide for Geeks",
+		tabs) at the end of line

+	All these deletions can be turned off by setting global variables (see "Guide for
-	below).
+	Geeks", below).

 	"BuPara0TW" will do one more thing besides substitution and deletion.
 It will format the